stereotype441/language/resources/type-system/inference.md

 such as `this`.
 Any construct produced using this production rule, where _<selector>_ is invoked at least once, is known as a _selector chain_.

-The meaning of a selector chain sometimes depends on name resolution. _For instance, `a.b()` could be an instance creation expression, a static method invocation, an ordinary (instance) method invocation, or a function invocation applied to the subexpression `a.b`, depending on what the names `a` and `b` resolve to._ Accordingly, the process of disambiguating and type inferring a selector chain requires interleaving the rules for type inference with the name resolution process.
+The static semantics of a selector chain depends on both name resolution and static type analysis. _For example, `a.b()` could be a static method invocation (if `a` refers to a class name and `b` is a static method in that class), an instance method invocation (if `a` is an expression whose type contains an instance method called `b`), or a function invocation applied to the result of an instance get (if `a` is an expression whose type contains a getter called `b`), among other things._ Accordingly, the process of disambiguating and type inferring a selector chain requires interleaving the rules for type inference with the name resolution process.

 This is accomplished by pattern matching the selector chain against each of the rules below in turn.
 The first matching rule is chosen, and is used to type infer the selector chain.

-Each rule below matches a specific sequence of selectors on the right; the remainder of the selector chain is then considered to be a subexpression. _So, for instance, the selector chain `a.b.c()` is considered by the grammar to consist of the primary `a` followed by the three selectors `.b`, `.c`, and `()`.
-This matches the [method invocation](#Method-invocation) rule, which then treats `a.b` as the remainder subexpression, `c` as the method name identifier, and `()` as the <argumentPart>._
+Each rule below matches a specific sequence of selectors on the right; the remainder of the selector chain (if present) is then considered to be a subexpression. _So, for example, the selector chain `1.isEven.toString()` is considered by the grammar to consist of the primary `1` followed by the three selectors `.isEven`, `.toString`, and `()`.
+This matches the [method invocation](#Method-invocation) rule, which then treats `1.isEven` as the remainder subexpression, `toString` as the method name identifier, and `()` as the <argumentPart>._

 The selector chain type inference rules are as follows.

+_TODO(paulberry): revisit all this stuff thinking about null shorting._

+_TODO(paulberry): revisit all this stuff replacing "resolved" with appropriate scope-related nomenclature from the spec.

 ### Static method invocation

-If the expression chain is a sequence of 1 to 3 _<identifier>s_ separated by `.`, followed by an _<argumentPart>_, and the sequence of _<identifier>s_ can be resolved to a static method or top level function, then the result of selector chain type inference is the elaborated expression `m`, with static type `T`, where `m` and `T` are determined as follows:
+If the expression chain is a sequence of 1 to 3 _<identifier>s_ separated by `.`, followed by an _<argumentPart>_, and the sequence of _<identifier>s_ can be resolved to a static method or top level function, then the result of selector chain type inference in context `K` is the elaborated expression `m`, with static type `T`, where `m` and `T` are determined as follows:

 - Let `f` be the static method or top level function referred to by the _<identifier>_ sequence.